SukkaW/OpenCore-Document-zh_Hans/source/11-uefi.md

 ---
 title: 11.
 UEFI
-description: UEFI（待整理）
+description: UEFI（待翻译）
 type: docs
 ---

   ## 11.1 Introduction

 [UEFI](https://uefi.org/specifications) (Unified Extensible Firmware Interface) is a specification that defines a software interface between an operating system and platform firmware.
 This section allows to load additional UEFI modules and/or apply tweaks for the onboard firmware.
 To inspect firmware contents, apply modifications and perform upgrades [UEFITool](https://github.com/LongSoft/UEFITool/releases) and supplementary utilities can be used.